Meshes

 Note

 There are several ways to measure the size of a face and the resolution of a mesh.
-In Capytaine, the size of faces is usually quatified with the radius of the face, that is the maximal distance between the center of the face and its vertices.
+In Capytaine, the size of faces is usually quantified with the radius of the face, that is the maximal distance between the center of the face and its vertices.
 The resolution of a mesh is estimated as the maximal radius among all the faces in the mesh, that is the radius of the biggest face.

 Creating from scratch